 iOS notifications, tamed

-Notifications are great, because they keep you abreast of whatever is happening on your iPhone without having to open up an app every time you want to check something.
-They’re fantastic for, say, tracking parcel deliveries, or for knowing when a new episode of your favorite podcast is available.
+Notifications are great, because they keep you abreast of whatever is happening on your iPhone or iPad without having to open up an app every time you want to check something.
+They’re fantastic for, say, tracking parcel deliveries, or knowing when a new episode of your favorite podcast becomes available.